 A TMS is not a replacement for any inventory system.
 It can track limited metrics such as Inventory In Transit and can calculate estimated arrival times.

-Now, which do you need?
+Now, which type of warehouse software do you need?

 You know what these terms mean, but what is the best warehouse software for your needs?